A natural Gromov-Witten virtual fundamental class: Introduction

-A parameter $J\in P$ is called {\em regular} if the linearized Cauchy-Riemann operator is surjective, stratum by stratum, for every $J$-holomorphic map $f\in \ov\M^{J}_{A,g,n,s}(X,V)$.
+A parameter $J\in P$ is called {\em regular} if the linearization of the $J$-holomorphic map equation on each stratum is a surjective operator, for every $J$-holomorphic map $f\in \ov\M^{J}_{A,g,n,s}(X,V)$.
 Two classes of regular $J$ are especially easy to work with: a regular $J$ is {\em domain-stable} if the domain of every $f$ in the moduli space is a stable curve, and is {\em domain-fine} if each domain is a stable curve with no non-trivial automorphisms.

-Ideally, there will be a class of sufficiently nice $J$'s for which the moduli spaces $\oM^J$ over $J$ is a manifold.
-For such $J$, one expects that the restriction of (\ref{1.phiG}) to $J$ to be a map
+Ideally, one could hope to find a parameter space $P$ in which the fiber $\oM^J$ over each regular $J$ is a manifold of the expected dimension $d$.
+For such $J$, one expects that the restriction of (\ref{1.phiG}) to the fiber to be a map